Statistic Bay City Michigan National

 Bay City Racial Demographics & Ethnicity

-The Bay City racial demographics and ethnicity breakdown serves as a critical tool for understanding and addressing systemic inequities, promoting social justice and inclusion and building stronger, more resilient communities.
-The racial breakdown in Bay City is 90.1% White, 2.9% Black or African American, 0.5% Asian, 0.4% American Indian and 0.2% Native Hawaiian - 9.2% of the population identify as Hispanic or Latino.
-Of all households, 97% reported speaking English only, while 1.3% reported speaking Spanish only.
-A total of 1.3% of residents were considered foreign born.
+Recognizing the racial demographics and ethnicity breakdown of Bay City is pivotal for addressing systemic inequities, championing social justice and inclusion and fostering resilient communities.
+In Bay City, the racial breakdown comprises 90.1% White, 2.9% Black or African American, 0.5% Asian, 0.4% American Indian, and 0.2% Native Hawaiian, with 9.2% of the population identifying as Hispanic or Latino.
+97% of households reported speaking English only, while 1.3% reported speaking Spanish only.
+Furthermore, 1.3% of residents were categorized as foreign-born.

 Bay City Population Density